benyaminemp/Li-ion-Batteries/README.md

 ### 🔹 Corrected Single Particle Model (cSPM)
 An enhanced version of the SPM with corrections to better handle blended electrodes and specific physics-informed refinements developed as part of my research.

+### 🔹 Battery Thermal Model

+This repository contains a Python implementation of a 1D radial-spiral thermal model for a lithium-ion battery on Modelling Heat Conduction in Spiral Geometries.
+The model simplifies the 2D energy balance equation to a 1D radial-spiral model using a coordinate transformation technique.

 ### 🔹 Multi-Layer Perceptron (MLP) for Battery Prediction
 A simple feedforward neural network implementation for battery-related predictive tasks such as state estimation or capacity forecasting.